-Rhode Island has made significantly improvements in FFY 2019 in bringing the UHIP system to a high level of effectiveness and reliability.
+Rhode Island has made significant improvements in FFY 2019 in bringing the UHIP system to a high level of effectiveness and reliability.
 Most, but not all, defects have been corrected by the IT vendor.
 Overall, during FFY 2019, the State has maintained remarkable fidelity to the Baseline Compliance Plan, which has resulted in a significantly improved system and operations.
-In addition, RI expects to be fully successful in meeting the currently approved cost allocation targets for Rough Order of Magnitude (ROMs) across the entire calendar year, using the Cost Allocation Methodology (CAM) process, which takes into account program size.
+RI is requesting a revision to the currently approved cost allocation targets for Rough Order of Magnitude (ROMs) across the entire calendar year, using the Cost Allocation Methodology (CAM) process, which takes into account program size.
+As a result of collaboration between IT Operations and Finance, the revised allocation is reflective of an update by program as well as an update to the Medicaid/CHIP allocation.